 Diyarbakir Fortress And Hevsel Gardens Cultural Landscape

-Located close to Sanliurfa in the south-east of the country, Gobekli Type is a huge Neolithic archaeological site dating back to around 8000BCE.
-The site is home to a huge circular structure that are held up by pillars of stone.
+Located close to Sanliurfa in the southeast of the country, Gobekli Type is an essential Neolithic archaeological site dating back to around 8000 BCE.
+The site is home to a vast circular structure held up by stone pillars.
 These are also known to be the oldest megaliths in the world.

-Great And Hospital Of Divrigi
+Great Mosque And Hospital Of Divrigi

 Hattusha – The Hittite Capital